Humanos3D/ElMedalloBionicArm/README.md

 ## Github benefits

 1. Code and designs can be version controlled using [Git](https://git-scm.com).
 Git is the industry-standard for software version control and a very powerful tool.
 It can have a bit of a learning curve (see [Getting Started with Git](https://git-scm.com)) but I don't think everyone needs to be fully versed.
 The documentation and project management features can be used online without having to know what's under the hood.
-Also note that we should not version control large binary files (CAD designs, etc.) using Git as the repository keeps a copy of **every** version of the file, and every computer with the repository gets all this information.
-I.e., the repositories bloat quickly if you version control large files.
-Also note that graphical tools such as [Sourcetree](https://www.sourcetreeapp.com) and/or [TortoiseGit](https://tortoisegit.org) can significantly simplify git usage.

 1. A web-based interface but the code repository (or even the Wiki documentation repository) can be cloned and edited locally.
 The data is all in the cloud, and so can be easily accessed from anywhere.